 Chyna even has similarities to Carly Shay when you consider she can sing, is Oblivious to Love from Fletcher, and has a less than normal older brother.

 Musically talented girl who finds herself in a Fish out of Water situation when she begins attending a new school?
 Chyna is essentially a younger, African-American version of Tori Vega.

-In the episode "The ReplacemANT", Her school teacher look makes her look like a female version of Mr. Denzel Crocker.
+In "The ReplacemANT", her school teacher look makes her look like a female version of Mr. Denzel Crocker.

 Olive even has a similar hairstyle and color to that of Sam.

 Extremely Short Timespan: You'd be surprised at how many episodes noticibly take place over the course of just one day.
 Notable aversions are "SciANTs Fair", "TheReplacemANT" and "PerformANTs" and few other earlier episodes.
 While many other episodes take place in a day or two, with most of the episode taking place one day and the final scene being the next day.

 Extreme Omnivore: In the first episode, Chyna and Olive hide in what they think is Chyna's locker, and Olive eats what she thinks is a cupcake.
 Eventually...

 Chyna: This is not my locker, and that's not a cupcake.
 Olive: That would explain the tail. (she holds up a rat's tail, then shrugs and eats it anyway)

 Fat Bastard: Angus is starting to become one of these.
 This status has been cemented in Season 3 as he has gotten his germs all over Fletcher's bed, framed Fletcher for hacking (a serious crime), stole his retainer and used it as his own, and laughed hysterically when Fletcher fell through a chair.

 555: In "philANThropy", there's the number 555-0192.